 Question: "Why does Christ's righteousness need to be imputed to us?"

-In His Sermon on the Mount, Jesus uttered these words: “You therefore must be perfect, as your heavenly Father is perfect” (Matthew 5:48).
-This comes at the end of the section of the sermon where Jesus corrects His listeners’ misunderstanding of the Law.
-In Matthew 5:20, Jesus says that, if His hearers want to enter into the kingdom of heaven, their righteousness must exceed that of the Pharisees, who were the experts in the Law.
+In His Sermon on the Mount, Jesus makes our need for imputed righteousness plain.
+He says, “You therefore must be perfect, as your heavenly Father is perfect” (Matthew 5:48).
+This comes after Jesus had just corrected His listeners’ misunderstanding of the law.
+In Matthew 5:20, Jesus says that, if His hearers want to enter into the kingdom of heaven, their righteousness must exceed that of the Pharisees, who were the experts in the knowledge of the law.

-Then, in Matthew 5:21–48, He proceeds to radically redefine the law from mere outward conformity, which characterized the “righteousness” of the Pharisees, to an obedience of both outward and inward conformity.
-He says, “You have heard it said, but I say unto you” to differentiate between the way people heard the law taught from how Jesus is reinterpreting it.
-Obeying the law is more than simply abstaining from killing, committing adultery, and breaking oaths.
-It’s also not getting angry with your brother, not lusting in your heart, and not making insincere oaths.
-At the end of all this, we learn that we must exceed the righteousness of the Pharisees, and that comes from being perfect.
+Then, in Matthew 5:21–47, Jesus radically redefines obedience to the law from mere outward conformity, which characterized the “righteousness” of the Pharisees, to an obedience of both outward and inward conformity.
+Six times in this passage, He says, “You have heard that it was said . . . but I tell you.”
+In this way, Jesus differentiated the requirements of the law as the people had been taught from its actual requirements.
+Obeying the law is more than simply abstaining from murder or adultery, for example.
+It’s also not getting angry with your brother and not lusting in your heart.
+At the end of this section of the sermon, Jesus says we must “be perfect” (verse 48).

-At this point, the natural response is “But I can’t be perfect,” which is absolutely true.
-In another place in Matthew’s Gospel, Jesus summarizes the Law of God with two commandments: Love the Lord your God with all your heart, soul, mind, and strength and love your neighbor as yourself (Matthew 22:37–40).
-This is certainly an admirable goal, but has anyone ever loved the Lord with all his heart, soul, mind, and strength and his neighbor as himself?
-Everything we do, say, and think has to be done, said, and thought from love for God and love for neighbor.
-If we are completely honest with ourselves, we have to admit that we have never achieved this level of spirituality.
+At this point, the natural response is, “But I can’t be perfect,” which is absolutely true.
+In another place in Matthew’s Gospel, Jesus summarizes the Law of God with two commandments: love the Lord your God with all your heart, soul, mind, and strength, and love your neighbor as yourself (Matthew 22:37–40).
+These commands also condemn us, because has anyone ever loved the Lord with all his heart, soul, mind, and strength and loved his neighbor as himself?
+Everything we do, say, and think must be done, said, and thought from love for God and love for neighbor.
+We have never achieved that level of spirituality.
+We are not righteous.

-By having the righteousness of Christ imputed, or attributed, to us, we can be seen as sinless, as Jesus is sinless.
+By having the righteousness of Christ imputed to us, we can be seen as sinless, as Jesus is sinless.
+This is amazing grace!
 We are not righteous in ourselves; rather, we possess Christ’s righteousness applied to our account.
-It is not our perfection, but Christ’s that God sees when He brings us into fellowship with Himself.
+It is not our perfection but Christ’s that God sees when He brings us into fellowship with Himself.
 We are still sinners in practice, but the grace of God has declared us to have righteous standing before the law.

-In Jesus’ parable of the wedding banquet, guests are invited to the celebration from every street corner, and they are brought in, “the bad as well as the good” (Matthew 22:10).
-All the guests have something in common: they are given a wedding garment.
-They are not to wear their filthy street rags in the banquet hall but are to be dressed in the garment of the king’s providing.
-This is a beautiful picture of imputation.
-As guests in God’s house, we have been given the pure white robes of Christ’s righteousness.
+A wonderful illustration of Christ’s imputed righteousness is found in Jesus’ parable of the wedding banquet.
+Guests are invited to the king’s celebration from every street corner, and they are brought in, “the bad as well as the good” (Matthew 22:10).
+All the guests have something in common: they are each given a wedding garment.
+They are not to wear their street clothes in the banquet hall but are to be dressed in the garment of the king’s providing.
+They are covered in a gracious gift.
+In a similar way, we, as guests invited into God’s house, have been given the pure white robe of Christ’s righteousness.
 We receive this gift of God’s grace by faith.